Sword and sorcery: Development

+Rise in popularity

+In the 1960s, American paperback publisher Lancer Books began to reissue Robert E. Howard's Conan stories in paperback, with cover illustrations by artist Frank Frazetta.
+These editions became surprise bestsellers, selling millions of copies to a largely young readership.
+The commercial success of the Conan books encouraged other publishers to put out new and reprinted books in the style of Howard's work.

+Initial works in the 1960s by other authors closely followed the Conan mould, with Lin Carter's Thongor of Lemuria, Gardner F. Fox's Kothar the Barbarian, and John Jakes' Brak the Barbarian being the most popular of the imitators.
+Notably different works were Michael Moorcock's Elric of Melnibone stories, which were designed to be in counterpoint with the barbarian trope, and the revival of interest in the original Fafhrd & Gray Mouser stories with their focus on urbane rogues, by Fritz Leiber led to Leiber writing new stories with the characters that he would periodically revisit throughout the 1970s and 1980s.

+Despite this, the initial barbarian-focused boom crashed in the early seventies, before the mid-1970s led to newer, more varied authors and books being published with it, such as Andre Norton, David Drake, Tanith Lee, Charles R. Saunders, Michael Shea, Karl Edward Wagner, and others.

-From the 1960s until the 1980s, under the guiding force of Lin Carter, a select group of writers formed the Swordsmen and Sorcerers' Guild of America (SAGA) to promote and enlarge the sword and sorcery genre.
+From the 1960s until the 1980s, under the guiding force of Carter, a select group of writers formed the Swordsmen and Sorcerers' Guild of America (SAGA) to promote and enlarge the sword and sorcery genre.
 From 1973 to 1981, five anthologies featuring short works by SAGA members were published.
-Edited by Carter, these were collectively known as Flashing Swords!.
+Edited by Carter, these were collectively known as Flashing Swords!
 Because of these and other anthologies, such as the Ballantine Adult Fantasy series, his own fiction, and his criticism, Carter is considered one of the most important popularizers of genre fantasy in general, and S&S in particular.

-Another notable sword and sorcery anthology series from 1977 through 1979, "Swords Against Darkness" (Zebra Books), edited by Andrew J. Offutt, ran five volumes and featured stories by such authors as Poul Anderson, David Drake, Ramsey Campbell, Andre Norton, and Manly Wade Wellman.

 Despite such authors' efforts, some critics use sword and sorcery as a dismissive or pejorative term.
-During the 1980s, influenced by the success of the 1982 feature film Conan the Barbarian, many cheaply made fantasy films were released in a subgenre that would be called "sword & sorcery".
+During the 1980s, influenced by the success of the 1982 feature film Conan the Barbarian, many fantasy films, some cheaply made, were released in a subgenre that would be called "sword and sorcery".